Backing Up to Go Forward: Faster Learning, Better Playing, through Easier Pieces

 So once again, through this project I am shown that I should more frequently take my own advice, and buckle down on the fundamentals.
 (Me and my big mouth!)

 Any thoughts?
-Leave a comment!
+Please leave a comment!